 - 1. Building design must use different roof planes and contours to break up roof lines.
 Wide window and door trim must be used to better accent siding.
 If horizontal banding is used between floor levels, use separate color tones for upper and lower levels.
 If possible, use horizontal and vertical siding applications to add detail to dormers, gables, and extended front facade areas. - 2.
 The use of no or very low maintenance materials is required for exterior building coverings on all new construction projects.
 These include high quality vinyl siding, brick, or fiber cement siding.
 The use of metal siding is prohibited.
 Vinyl siding must have a .044 inch thickness or greater and a limited lifetime warranty.
 Where band boards attach to and are part of the vinyl siding application, metal z-flashing must be installed behind, on top of, and below bands. - 3.
 All exterior trim, including fascia and soffits, window and door trim, gable vents, etc. must also be constructed of no or very low maintenance materials. - 4.
 All buildings must include seamless gutters and aluminum drip edge on all gable rakes and fascia boards.
 Drip edge must extend a minimum of 2 inches under the shingles.
 Downspouts must be installed so as not to drain across pedestrian path of travel. - 5.
 All building foundations must have a minimum of 12 inches exposed brick or masonry veneer above finished grade level (after landscaping). - 6.
 Breezeway and stairwell ceilings must be constructed of materials rated for exterior exposure. - 7.
-A minimum 48-inch path of travel is required through building breezeways. - Buildings and units must be identified using clearly visible signage and numbers.
-Building and unit identification signage must be well lit from dusk till dawn and meet ANSI A117.1, Section 703 standards. - An accessible automatic door opener is required for the primary entrance into and out of senior congregate buildings. - 10.
-Exterior stairs must have a minimum clear width of 40 inches between handrails and be completely under roof cover. - 11.
+A minimum 48-inch path of travel is required through building breezeways. - 8.
+Buildings and units must be identified using clearly visible signage and numbers.
+Building and unit identification signage must be well lit from dusk till dawn and meet ANSI A117.1, Section 703 standards. - 9.
+An accessible automatic door opener is required for the primary entrance into and out of senior congregate buildings. - 10.
+Stairs in breezeways and building stairwells (not to include unit interiors) must have a minimum clear width of 40 inches between handrails and be completely under roof cover.
+Handrails must be 1 1⁄2 to 1 1⁄2 inches in diameter. - 11.
 Exterior railings must be made of vinyl, aluminum or steel (no wood). - 12.
 Anti-fungal dimensional (architectural) shingles with a minimum 30-year warranty are required for all shingle roof applications. - 13.
 Covered drop-offs must have a minimum 13-foot vehicle headroom clearance. - 14.
 In vinyl siding applications all exterior penetrations must be installed in plastic J-boxes. - 15.
-Weep holes must be below finished slab elevation and not covered with sod, mulch, finished grade or landscaping. - 16.
-All property entrances must have a monument sign with brick or stone columns and lighting.
+Weep holes must be below finished slab elevation and not covered with sod, mulch, finished grade or landscaping.

+16. All property entrances must have a monument sign with brick or stone columns and lighting.